 On one end of the cord is a small, rectangular, USB plug, which connects to the device.
-The USB plug only goes into the device one way.
-To help with plugging it in, on the end of the USB cable there is a round plastic disk with two raised lines on one side of it.
-If you hold the device with the screen facing up, and the U S B plug with the lines facing in the same direction as the screen, it should plug in easily.
 On the other end of the cable, there is a larger rectangular metal shape which plugs into the charger plug.
 The charger plug plugs into an ordinary power outlet.
 If you are using a USB charging device, you will not need to use a charging cable plug.